-SCEE shall have at least one trained First Aider in each work area and all trained First Aiders must have a means of easy identification (usually a hard hat label).
+SCEE shall maintain a site medic for the duration of the project, and have at least one trained First Aider in each work area and all trained First Aiders must have a means of easy identification (usually a hard hat label).
 SCEE must ensure that designated First Aiders have access to a maintained first aid kit, with equipment and consumables that enable first response considering the training of the First Aiders and the foreseeable injuries that may have to be managed in the area.
 First aid facilities, services, kits, equipment and consumables must be compliant with the WA Code of practice - First aid facilities and services.